eclipse-ankaios/ank-sdk-python/docs/source/getting_started.rst

     print(execution_state.substate)
     print(execution_state.additional_info)

-If the operation is successful, the result will contain a list with the added workloads that contains the workload instance name of the newly added workload.
+If the operation is successful, the result will be an UpdateStateSuccess object that contains the added and deleted workload instance names.
 The workload instance name contains the name of the workload, the agent it is running on and a unique identifier.
 Using it, we can request the current execution state of the workload.
 The state has 3 elements: the primary state, the substate and additional information (See `Workload States <workload_state.html>`_).